[Analysis] Will Frans Timmermans be the next Dutch PM on Wednesday?

 Already a member?

-The only thing that prevented an ordinary November morning morphing into a calamity were those pushing the flood-control buttons (and promptly fixing a malfunctioning sluice).
+The only thing that prevented an ordinary November morning morphing into a calamity were just a few men pushing the flood-control buttons (and promptly fixing a malfunctioning sluice).

 This somehow reflects what the Netherlands in 2023 is all about: a country in denial that, by a hair's breadth, plus a tradition of punctiliousness, scrapes by and prevents public services from breaking down entirely — despite years of neglect and austerity imposed by prime minister Mark Rutte's first three governments.